Young student standing next to the sign in an office on their work placement.

 Apprenticeships

-Apprenticeships allow students to learn while having the opportunity to gain experience in the workplace.
-They are designed to be assessed practically and provide the apprentices with skills for work and a qualification on successful completion.
+Apprenticeships allow students to learn while gaining workplace experience.
+They are designed to be assessed practically, to provide apprentices with skills for work, and to award a qualification on successful completion.
 Edinburgh College provides apprenticeships in partnership with Skills Development Scotland (SDS).

 What types of apprenticeships do we offer?